PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-polymc.md

 This is unfortunately **normal behaviour** due to the nature of the Windows app signing process.
 PolyMC has yet to purchase a signature, however, with enough funding, we may choose to do so in the future.
 PolyMC is an **open-source** application.
 As a result of this, all of the source code is public, and can be audited by any individual or group.
 If you would like to do so yourself, you can do so [here](https://github.com/PolyMC/PolyMC).

-If you are **comfortable** and **trust** PolyMC, then you can **left click** on the **More info** button, and then do the same on the **Run anyway** one too.
+If you are **comfortable** and **trust** PolyMC, then you can click on the **More info** button, and then do the same on the **Run anyway** one too.

 ### I'm getting random OpenSSL errors on Windows.
 What can I do?

-Unfortunately, there are some issues with the OpenSSL dll on PolyMC 1.1.0.
-It's going to be fixed in 1.1.1.
+**NOTE:** These issues have been resolved in PolyMC version 1.1.1, so we do recommend upgrading.
+You can download this release [here](/download/), or upgrade through your system's package manager.

-If you use PolyMC 1.1.0 you can fix these issues installing [vcredist 2010 x86](https://download.microsoft.com/download/C/6/D/C6D0FD4E-9E53-4897-9B91-836EBA2AACD3/vcredist_x86.exe).
+For those still choosing to use PolyMC 1.1.0, you can fix these issues installing [vcredist 2010 x86](https://download.microsoft.com/download/C/6/D/C6D0FD4E-9E53-4897-9B91-836EBA2AACD3/vcredist_x86.exe).

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/8/84/Apple_Computer_Logo_rainbow.svg" height="20" /> macOS